Will I have to pay capital gains if I sell my house and buy another In Texas

 Flipping houses affects tax planning and comes with its own set of challenges and opportunities:

-- Tax Implications: The money made from flipping houses is seen as regular income, often taxed at higher rates.
+• Tax Implications: The money made from flipping houses is seen as regular income and is often taxed at higher rates.

-- Frequent Sellers: If you flip houses a lot, you might be considered a dealer in real estate, which has different tax rules.
+• Frequent Sellers: If you flip houses frequently, you might be considered a real estate dealer with different tax rules.

 Good planning is key to reducing tax burdens and staying within the law.